-If you want to stay on top of the latest financial trends, as well as get solid, long-term insight that you can use in your financial planning efforts, it can help to read financial magazines.
+Many millionaires and successful entrepreneurs swear by reading the morning newspaper or keeping up with monthly subscriptions.
+If you want to stay on top of the latest financial trends, as well as get solid, long-term insight you can use in your financial planning efforts, it can help to read financial magazines.

-Kiplinger also has a great web site that you can visit for online information on topics including investing, insurance, taxes, retirement, and even small business.
+Kiplinger’s also has a great website that you can visit for online information on topics including: investing, insurance, taxes, retirement, and even small business.

 3. Investor’s Business Daily

 If you are a serious investor, this publication is a great choice.
 It’s a finance magazine aimed at investors and offers investment research and education so you get a lot of great information.

 Read the market analysis, as well as other commentary and information about finances and investing.
 You can get this magazine delivered right to your mailbox, or email inbox if you choose to read/subscriber online at Investors.com, which is run by Investor’s Business Daily.